 \subsection{Event detection}

 Event detection is the process of identifying the occurrence of such events based on data analysis.
 It is recognized as a basic function in surveillance and monitoring systems.
 Moreover, it becomes even more relevant for applications based on time series and sensor data analysis \cite{pimentel_review_2014}.
-Event detection methods found in the literature are usually based on model deviation analysis, classification-based analysis, clustering-based analysis, domain-based analysis, or statistical techniques \cite{chandola_anomaly_2009,han_data_2012,pimentel_review_2014,alevizos_probabilistic_2017}.
-Regardless of the adopted detection strategy, an important aspect of any event detection method is how the events are reported.
-Typically, the outputs produced by event detection methods are either scores or labels.
-Scoring detection methods assign an anomaly score to each instance in the data depending on the degree to which that instance is considered an anomaly.
-On the other hand, labeling detection methods assign a label (normal or anomalous) to each data instance.
+Event detectors found in the literature are usually based on model deviation analysis, classification-based analysis, clustering-based analysis, domain-based analysis, or statistical techniques \cite{chandola_anomaly_2009,han_data_2022,pimentel_review_2014,alevizos_probabilistic_2017}.
+Regardless of the adopted detection strategy, an important aspect of any event detector is how the events are reported.
+Typically, the outputs produced by event detectors are either scores or labels.
+Scoring detectors assign an anomaly score to each instance in the data depending on the degree to which that instance is considered an anomaly.
+On the other hand, labeling detectors assign a label (normal or anomalous) to each data instance.
 Such methods are the most commonly found in the literature \cite{chandola_anomaly_2009}.